Regional Directorate, Chandigarh

 2020-21 14 12527.32 6645.11

-Growing exponentially year on year assistance has covered maximum sectors, viz., marketing, ICDP, Sugar processing, storage, consumer, industrial and service cooperatives etc.
+There has been an exponential growth Year on Year and assistance has covered maximum sectors, i.e. marketing, ICDP, Sugar processing, storage, consumer, industrial and service cooperatives etc.

 • Development of allied sector cooperatives; and